A mother and daughter happily preparing fresh vegetables in a bright, modern kitchen filled with natural light and vibrant produce.

 Role of iron in the brain: research on animals and humans

-Dopaminergic pathways develop swiftly during early postnatal life.
-This development is characterised by a rapid increase in the number of dopamine transporters and receptors which lasts until early puberty.
-Development of the neural network activates other monoamine transporters and receptors as well, and their numbers increase until puberty and adulthood.
-This type of monoamine dynamic plays an important part in the organisation of axon development and the formation of synapses in the period of early brain growth; later (with age), it assumes its traditional role of neurotransmission.
-The role iron and other micronutrients play in eliminating excess neural compounds has not been entirely explained yet, nor has the influence of iron in brain biology on individual developmental functions.
 Numerous studies conducted in the past four decades explore the role of iron in neurotransmitter metabolism.
 They all suggest that iron is an indispensable component of numerous enzymes which participate in neurotransmitter synthesis (22, 23), such as tryptophan hydroxylase (serotonin synthesis) and serotonin hydroxylase (norepinephrine and dopamine synthesis).
 Furthermore, iron is a cofactor in ribonucleotide reductase and the basis for numerous reactions of electronic transfer in lipid and brain energy metabolism.
 It also plays an important role in monoamine oxidase activity (the enzyme responsible for the proper breakdown of these neurotransmitters) (23).
-The indirect mechanism which enables cell iron to influence monoamine metabolism has yet to be studied, although recent work on cell culture provides support for the theory that these are extremely important processes of crucial importance for the normal development and function of the brain (24).
+The way cell iron affects monoamine metabolism is not fully studied yet.
+Recent work on cell culture suggests that these processes are very important.
+They are crucial for the normal development and function of the brain.
 Experiments conducted on pheochromocytoma (PC12 cell culture) and neuroblastoma cells suggest a link between iron levels and expressions of dopamine and norepinephrine transporters.
 These studies were the first to prove a connection between cellular iron and monoamine metabolism (25).

 The majority of randomly controlled studies of early iron supplementation (42–51) provide evidence to support the positive influence of iron.
 In research conducted in developed countries, its influence on motor functions ranged from 0.27 to 0.39 SD, while its influence on socio-emotional functions ranged from 0.30 to 0.41 SD (52).
 Only one study focused on its positive influence on cognitive functions (44).
 It was conducted on two groups of healthy infants: the first group received iron supplements (n=1123), while the second did not (n=534).
 At the age of 12 months, 3.1% of infants from the first group and 22.6% of infants from the second group developed iron-deficiency anaemia.
 Using the Fagan Test of Infant Intelligence and the Bayley Scales of Infant and Toddler Development, significant differences between the two groups of infants were discovered.
 The group which did not receive iron supplements expressed less positive emotions and was less involved in social interactions or interactions with the primary caregiver.
 Infants from this group were also more difficult to calm down with words or toys.
 Generally speaking, these infants were less prone to responding positively to external stimuli, which, the authors of the study conclude, reduces the potential benefits of external stimuli on early brain development.